best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 Once built, the HTML files containing your documentation can be opened in any browser.
 Usually this means looking for an `index.html` file in the output directory and opening it with your browser.
-This is sufficient for local usage, however, in order to improve the end-user experience and remove the need to browse the files looking for `index.html`, it is wise to host this documentation somewhere where it will be publicly available.
+This is sufficient for local usage.
+However, in order to improve the end-user experience and remove the need to browse the files looking for `index.html`, it is wise to host this documentation somewhere where it will be publicly available.

 Your version control platform might support hosting web pages already.